 Did not violate the law during your probation

-The lawyers at Kollie Law Group will assist in answering all of your questions and assisting with a Motion to Set Aside you old conviction.
+The attorney at Kollie Law will assist in answering all of your questions and assisting with a Motion to Set Aside you old conviction.
 Do not hesitate to contact our office to discuss your options on sealing old crimes.